flaviavenerabile/frequency-attestation-corpus-information/index.md

 </div>

 <div class="note">
-The use of the term "embedding" adopted here follows the terminology in mathematics: For the embedding of an object  _X_  in another object  _Y_, the embedding _f_ :  _X_  →  _Y_  (alternatively _f_ : _X_ ↪ _Y_) is defined as an  injective, structure-preserving map (morphism).
+The use of the term "embedding", adopted here, follows the terminology in mathematics: For the embedding of an object  _X_  in another object  _Y_, the embedding _f_ :  _X_  →  _Y_  (alternatively _f_ : _X_ ↪ _Y_) is defined as an  injective, structure-preserving map (morphism).
 (Rephrased from [https://en.wikipedia.org/wiki/Embedding](https://en.wikipedia.org/wiki/Embedding))  For "embedding" in the sense conventionally used in language technology, see the subclass frac:FixedSizeVector.</div>

 <div class="note">
 FrAC does not define the type of literal provided in the rdf:value of an embedding.
-The following examples use JSON literals, this is, however, informative, not normative.
+The following examples use JSON literals; however, it is important to note that this is informative rather than normative.
 Alternative encodings based on tool-specific string representations (e.g., whitespace-separated numbers or comma-separated values) are possible.
 For string literals or untyped literal values, it is recommended to provide a regular expression that defines how to parse it as part of the description of the Embedding.
 As an example, the following regular expression for parsing embedding values can be used to parse whitespace-separated numbers (example in Perl):

 `split(/[^0-9\.,\-]+/, $value)`

-This means that doubles should be provided in the conventional format, not using the exponent notation.
+This means that doubles should be provided in the conventional format, and not using the exponent notation.

 Also note that different subclasses of frac:Embedding may have different encoding strategies.
 </div>